-This article is part of the February 2010 issue of Tips and tricks for electronic content management
+This article is part of the SharePoint Insider issue of February 2010

 Overcome the obstacles to create a solid SharePoint ECM strategy that contributes to business growth.
 B

 Use policy modification reports in SharePoint to monitor permission assignments granted by Site Administration delegates.

 The new Service Applications model offers big scalability improvements but more complexity.